 Students who studied a foreign language in high school or at another college or university and who wish to continue studying the same language at Bradley University must take a placement test before enrolling in a language course.
+If you have no experience in a language, you do not need to take the placement exam for that language.
 Students must register for coursework at the level of placement or higher in order to receive credit for language coursework.
 Students must complete WL 201 (third semester) in order to qualify for the B. A. degree (see Undergraduate Catalog for details).

 Students who test at the 202 level or above are required to complete only one course at that level to qualify for the B. A. With the consent of the instructor, students may elect to take a course at a higher level than the indicated placement level.
 Native and near native speakers of languages offered by the department are placed individually on the basis of the level of language competence in their native language.

-Prior to taking the placement exam, you will be asked to provide information about yourself and your previous foreign language study.
-Please fill out the form completely.
+- Prior to taking the placement test, you will be asked to provide information about yourself and your previous foreign language study.
+Please fill out completely.